 - Optionally, enable Web service access to allow the administrator to access the web services via a REST API or FortiAuthenticator Agent for Microsoft Windows.

 - Select Restrict admin login from trusted management subnets only, then enter the IP addresses and netmasks of trusted management subnets in the table, to restrict the subnets from which an administrator can log in.

-- Select Sync in HA Load Balancing mode to allow the administrator to be synced from the primary standalone device to load-balancers in an HA load-balanced configuration.
+- Select Sync in HA Load Balancing mode to allow the administrator to be synced from the primary standalone device to load balancers in an HA load balancing configuration.

 Some user information can be required depending on how the user is configured.
-For example, if the user is using token-based authentication by SMS, a mobile number and SMS gateway must be configured before the user can be enabled.
+For example, if the user is using One-Time Password (OTP) authentication by SMS, a mobile number and SMS gateway must be configured before the user can be enabled.

 The following user information can be entered:

 |Mobile number||SMS gateway: select from the dropdown menu.
 Select Test SMS to send a test message.|